-We aim to encourage collaboration between stakeholders on the implementation of water policies to improve resilience and develop tools to assist them to do this effectively and alongside the City Water Resilience Framework.
-The technical partners, Arup and SIWI are industry leaders in this area and have been cooperating to influence global best practices.
+We want to encourage collaboration between stakeholders on the implementation of water policies to improve resilience, and develop tools to assist them to do this effectively.
 This project aims to ensure all our governance work takes a resilience lens.

 Outcomes from this project are included in the City Water Resilience Approach.

-Funded by The Resilience Shift and the Rockefeller Foundation, this approach and suite of supporting tools has been developed by Arup and the Stockholm International Water Institute (SIWI) with support from 100 Resilient Cities and OECD.
+Supported by The Resilience Shift and the Rockefeller Foundation, this approach and suite of tools has been developed by Arup and the Stockholm International Water Institute (SIWI) with support from 100 Resilient Cities, OECD and the World Bank.
 These resources are now available online to download along with the individual reports for Amman, Cape Town, Hull, Manchester, Mexico City, Miami, Rotterdam and Thessaloniki.

 The City Water Resilience five-step Approach and suite of resources helps cities to collaboratively build resilience to local water challenges.
 Eight cities with different water concerns contributed to its development.